sipos/Promethean_ActiveConnect/README.md

 ## Internals

-Opening the base reveals a 4GB DDR3 PC3-12800 SO-DIMM (TODO full specs), the WiFi/BT card (TODO spec and connector), a push-button switch marked SW2, and a 2.5" SSD, which despite being labelled SATA6.0Gbps appears to work at 133Mbps (TODO: double check this).
+Opening the base reveals a 4GB DDR3 PC3-12800 SO-DIMM (TODO: full specs), the WiFi/BT card (TODO: spec and connector), a push-button switch marked SW2, and a 2.5" SSD, which despite being labelled SATA6.0Gbps appears to work at 133Mbps (TODO: double check this).

 TODO: disassemble more